cm-sunday/new-fpga-verilog-test/README.md

 # Expected: a green "PASS" line and a tb.vcd waveform file.
 ```

-If smoke-test passes, you are ready to open **TB-M1-01 · Welcome to Mango Tower** (see the course materials distributed by ChipMango).
+If the smoke-test passes, you are ready to open **TB-M1-01 · Welcome to Mango Tower** (see the course materials distributed by ChipMango).

 ## What is in this repository